Ghada-gh/alx-pre_course/README.md

-My first readme
+#My first readme
-This file has been updated
+#This file has been updated!